how to avoid eviction

 Considering Assistance Programs: A Proactive Approach to Avoid Evictions

-For instance, federal, state, and local governments often launch an emergency rental assistance program during times of crisis, such as the COVID-19 pandemic.
+For instance, local, state, and federal governments often launch an emergency rental assistance program during times of crisis, such as the COVID-19 pandemic, using federal money to help support tenants.
 These programs are designed to help those affected by job loss or income reduction to continue paying rent and utilities.

 As a property owner, being proactive means being aware of these initiatives and understanding the eligibility criteria and application processes.
 Where applicable, you can assist your tenants in applying for these programs promptly, helping to secure their financial stability and ensuring the continued payment of rent.